Mizuno Wave Mujin Review Facts

 The AIRMesh material found in the upper portion of the shoe is extremely breathable.
 Mizuno has really done a great job to allow the foot to breathe on long hot runs.
 Air flows in and out of the shoe quite easily thanks to the mesh material found around the toes and ankle.
 The premium Insock liner also helps to absorb moisture

 The Mizuno Wave Mujin provides ample cushioning with their injection AP+ cushioning system, found in the midsole.
 The wider base of the shoe also makes it feel more comfortable on the foot.
 Mizuno gives the show its wider gauge platform that gives stability and comfort with every stride of the shoe.

 Even some of the highest rated trail running shoes

 may not score high on the runway.
-The Mizuno Wave Mujin has a unque style with a variety of color options.
+The Mizuno Wave Mujin has a unique style with a variety of color options.

-Protection is a key feature of the Ultra Raptor GTX.
+Protection is a key feature of the Mizuno Wave Mujin.
 The InSock liner helps to protect the shoe from excessive moisture and sweat build up.
 The Michelin rubber outsole helps to minimize the impact of trail running and keep the foot healthy and protected.
-The DynaotionFit system found in the upper portion of the shoe also offers a level of protection keeping the ankle snug and preventing excessive chaffing or “hot spots”.
+The DynamotionFit system found in the upper portion of the shoe also offers a level of protection keeping the ankle snug and preventing excessive chaffing or “hot spots”